-STP: PROTOCOL I.7: Hemostatic Agent : Combat Gauze
+STP: PROTOCOL II.7: Hemostatic Agent : Combat Gauze

 - 1. Setting: Tactical environment - 2.
-Indications for Hemostatic agents use: to stop massive life threatening arterial external extremity or truncal bleeding that is uncontrolled by direct pressure, indirect pressure or tourniquet.
+Indications for Hemostatic agents use: to stop massive life-threatening arterial extremity or junctional bleeding that is uncontrolled by direct pressure, indirect pressure.

 - i.
 Expose the wound by removing clothing in proximity to the injury. - ii.
 Blot or scoop away excess blood away from the wound. - iii.
-Immediately insert the gauze into the wound directly onto the artery. - iv.
-Pack the wound with the gauze.
-If any excess, pile the gauze on top of the wound. - v.
+Immediately insert the gauze into the wound. - iv.
+Pack the wound with the gauze until the wound cavity is full.
+If any excess, place the gauze on top of the wound. - v.
 Apply FIRM pressure to the wound for 5 minutes. - vi.
-If bleeding persists, remove gauze and insert a new roll of Combat Gauze as described above. - vii.
+If bleeding persists, remove gauze and insert a new roll of Combat Gauze to fill all voids in the wound cavity. - vii.
 Cover the wound with a pressure dressing or equivalent dressing and maintain pressure. - viii.
 Document the location and time the hemostatic agent was applied.

 - i.
-The hemostatic agent is effectively applied when there is cessation of bleeding from the wound indicating total occlusion of arterial blood flow. - ii.
-Asses for Hypovolemia and treat accordingly. - iii.
-Evaluate for sensitivity to the treatment.
-Treat according to MCB Prehospital Operating Protocols if sensitivity found. - 5.
+The hemostatic agent is effectively applied when there is cessation of bleeding from the wound indicating total occlusion of blood flow. - ii.
+Asses for Hypovolemia and treat accordingly. - 5.
 Training: Appropriate hemostatic agent use requires initial and annual renewal training with skill demonstration.
 OMD must approve and evaluate the initial training.